tkerby/flipperzero-firmware-wPlugins/README.md

 # Atari SIO Peripheral Emulator for Flipper Zero

 sio2flip is a Flipper Zero application that emulates SIO peripherals for Atari 8-bit computers.
-The project is still in its early stages, but now it features quite good support for floppy drive emulation.
-Additionally, besides FDD emulation, direct XEX executable file loading is now supported.
+The project is still in its early stages, but it already features:

-<div>
-<img src="screenshots/screenshot_fdd.png" width="20%" />
-<img src="screenshots/screenshot_xex_loader.png" width="20%" />
-</div>

-## What's tested

-The app has been tested with the PAL version of the Atari 800XL.
-It appears to be quite functional, allowing the system to boot from various ATR image files.
-The following features have already been implemented:
+- **Floppy drive emulation**
   - Sector reading and writing commands
   - Disk formatting commands
   - Commands for reading and writing PERCOM configuration
   - US Doubler mode is emulated (with either 38400 Bd or 57600 Bd).
   - XF-551 High Speed mode is emulated
   - Support for 90K, 130K, 180K, 360K, and 720K ATR disk images
   - 128- or 256-byte sectors are supported
   - Up to four floppy disk drives can be emulated.
-- Direct XEX executable file loading
+- **Direct XEX executable file loading**
+  - Now runs at 19200 Bd, using 1 KB transfer blocks
+- **Atari 850 modem emulation**
+  - Modem bridged to a second USB CDC (virtual COM port)

+<div>
+<img src="screenshots/screenshot_fdd.png" width="20%" />
+<img src="screenshots/screenshot_xex_loader.png" width="20%" />
+</div>

 ## Wiring